ge-high-assurance/RACK/RACK-Ontology/Orienteering.md

   * Target: the output executable software generated via a Program's efforts that will be installed.

+  * Thing Tested: each test should be identified with a particular element of the Program (e.g. requirement, software unit, etc.) and there should also be traceability of the test to the particular (sub-)set of code being tested.

   * Area of Concern: A program is often comprised of a number of inter-related activities (areas of concern), including (but not limited to):